isabella232/ads-infra-kontrol/README.md

 It also offers the *Automaton* command-line tool to run a finite state machine that is controlled via a local unix socket.
-This machine can be used to script the lifecycle of whatever process is managed by *Kontrol*.
+This machine can be used to script the lifecycle of whatever process is managed by *kontrol*.

 ### Building the image